w0lF07/junit-get-started/README.md

 This repository is structured to help you getting started with unit testing and integration testing with `JUnit` `Java` and `Gradle`

 ## Setting Up the Project

-* Set up Java 7+ on your operating system.
+*  [Download Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your OS and install.

-* Set the environment variable `JAVA_HOME` to the root directory of your JDK installation.
+* Set the environment variable `JAVA_HOME` to root directory of JDK installation.
+View instructions [here](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/).
 * *Fork* and *clone* the Git repository.

 ## Running the Tests
-1. Set the present working directory in terminal to your project.
+1. Set the present working directory in terminal to your project. (`cd YOUR_PROJECT_DIRECTORY`)
-2. Run `./gradlew test` on Linux/Unix and `gradlew test` on Windows.
+2. Run `./gradlew test` on Linux/Unix or `gradlew test` on Windows.

 ###### Alternatively, if using an IDE like [Intellij IDEA](https://www.jetbrains.com/idea/),